kumahag/Capstone-Project/README.md

 **Process**

-1.This challenge is solved by applying my Data science knowledge to fine-tune a pretrained Hugging face model: First import data (test and train CSV from Zindi into Colab) 2.Code to eliminate rows containing NaN values 3.
-Load datasets into pretrained model 4.
-Select model under sentiment analysis for fine-tuning
+1.This challenge is solved by applying my Data science knowledge to fine-tune a pretrained Hugging face model: First import data (test and train CSV from Zindi into Colab)
+2.Code to eliminate rows containing NaN values
+3. Load datasets into pretrained model
+4. Select model from hugging face under sentiment analysis for fine-tuning

 **Fine-Tuning Steps**